 How are we doing it?

-As the music cafes run across their 3-year funding period, ARC-GM will help to evaluate their impact on the people who attend them.
-We will do this using, with people’s consent, the GM Care Record to access the health records (with all identifying information removed) of people with dementia who attend the cafes.
-We will be able to see if there are changes in their health or care during the period they attend the cafes and the periods afterwards.
+We are doing this, by ustilsing the Greaeter Manchester Care Record to access the health records (with all identifying information removed) of people with dementia who attend the cafes, to see if there are changes in their health or care during the period they attend the cafes and the periods afterwards.

 By the end of the funding, the evidence we collect can be used to make decisions about whether music cafes for people with dementia should be used more widely across the UK in the future.